antwanj2/CS411Project/docs/User Stories/Secondary2.md

 As an existing user I want to unlink my spotify account so that it's no longer connected.

 This is for the user who doesn’t want to link their Spotify account anymore.
-The user might want to listen to a particular song that is not in the Spotify app.
-For example, the user was unhappy with the spotify recommendation algorithm on the account that user was using currently, so the user created a new account to build up the new recommendation algorithm and link back to the app with the new account.
-This process needs to be simple, so if we hit the “Settings” tab and inside the tab, there would be a “Unlink my Spotify” button.
-After that, we will ask the reason for unlinking Spotify.
-Then it is done.
+The user might want to listen to a particular song that is not in the Spotify app or they simply do not want to have that link.
+This process needs to be simple, so by going to the “Settings” tab, there is a “Unlink my Spotify” button.
+After that, there will be a confirmation notice to make sure the user wants to unlink their account.
+If the user confirms, then the account will be unlinked to Spotify.
+However, in order to properly use the app there needs to be a connection to Spotify.
+Therefore, the app will be set on hold until a Spotify account is linked again (